Work for Us

 Watch our videos below to find out what some of our staff think of working at our Trust:

-A community of half a million is eagerly anticipating the brand new Midland Metropolitan Hospital.
-The opening, in 2022, will be the beginning of a fresh chapter in our ambitious journey to be the nation’s leading provider of integrated care.
+A community of half a million is eagerly anticipating the brand new Midland Metropolitan University Hospital.
+The opening, in 2024, will be the beginning of a fresh chapter in our ambitious journey to be the nation’s leading provider of integrated care.

 This exciting new building has been designed with room to grow.
 What’s more, we are retaining buildings and wards at Sandwell Hospital for future development.